intuiface/intuiface-cdk/libs/core/README.md

 })
 public countChanged(
     @Parameter({
-        name: 'count', // the name of the parameter (has to match with the parameter)
+        name: 'count', // the name of the parameter (has to match the parameter)
         displayName: 'count', // the display name of the parameter
         description: 'New count value', // the description of the parameter
         type: Number // the type of the parameter